+a.
 Ensure that tourist and visitor accommodation is constructed in a manner consistent with residential accommodation buildings.

 i.
-Tourist and visitor accommodation comprising or within a building of 3 or more storeys (not including levels below ground level provided for car parking or storage, or both, that protrude less than 1.2m above ground level) and comprising 4 or more self-contained dwellings (whether or not the building includes uses for other purposes, such as shops) is to be designed in accordance with the provisions within Chapter 4 of State Environmental Planning Policy No. (Housing) 2021.
+Tourist and visitor accommodation comprising or within a building of 3 or more storeys (not including levels below ground level provided for car parking or storage, or both, that protrude less than 1.2m above ground level) and comprising 4 or more self-contained dwellings (whether or not the building includes uses for other purposes, such as shops) is to be designed in accordance with the provisions of State Environmental Planning Policy No. 65 - Design Quality of Residential Apartment Development.

-3.5 Small Lot Integrated Housing
+3.2 Small Lot Integrated Housing